 If there is a diagnosis of BIA-ALCL, an en bloc capsulectomy is the only option.

 The cost of breast implant removal surgery varies from patient to patient, depending on each situation.
-In South Florida, the average cost of the procedure according to RealSelf is between $7,000 and $8,000.
+For our Fort Myers and Naples patients, the price of breast implant removal typically ranges from $14,000 to $17,875.
 Keep in mind that is an average and each procedure is different.
 For example, an en bloc capsulectomy will cost more than only removing the implants.
 We offer financing options and your health insurance may pay some or all of the cost if a primary care physician determines removing the implants is a medically necessary procedure.

 Take the First Step